 CDPs provide you with automated data exportation, advanced filtering and compliance, and data replays for faster and more stable data warehousing.
 For example, mParticle allows you to forward incoming customer data and load historical data to data warehouses such as Snowflake, Amazon Redshift, and Google BigQuery via packaged integrations.

 Additionally, mParticle’s Kafka integration allows you to stream customer data to Kafka-enabling systems and applications with event data forwarding, advanced filtering and compliance, distributed event notifications, and event sourcing. mParticle can also subscribe to real-time event data with the Kafka Feed.
 Once events are collected into mParticle from Kafka, they can be used to support marketing and product initiatives.

 If you’re using a BI tool to access and analyze the data within your data warehouse, many CDPs will allow you to export query data from your BI tools into your CDP through cloud feed integrations.
 Once this data has been ingested into your CDP, it can be used to support marketing and product initiatives.
-For example, mParticle’s Looker Feed integration allows you to send results from Looker to mParticle where they’re stored as user attributes and can be used to power audience segmentation, calculated attributes, data filtering and more.
+For example, mParticle’s Feed integration allows you to send results from your data warehouse to mParticle where they’re stored as user attributes and can be used by marketing teams to power audience segmentation, calculated attributes, data filtering and more.

 To learn more about how mParticle makes it easier to connect your customer data to the tools and systems you're using to drive growth, including your data warehouse, you can explore our documentation here.

 Try out mParticle and see how to integrate and orchestrate customer data the right way for your business.